-This is partially true.
+My Take: This is partially true.
 Many users have reported problems with having both on the same system.
-Apple even has a very detailed and useful article on the topic (http://support.apple.com/kb/HT4722)
+Apple even has a very detailed and useful article on the topic (http://support.apple.com/kb/HT4722).

 This document provides critical information.
 It's not called out in the App Store.
 It's not called out in the installer.
 Apple could have released it two days before Final Cut Pro X and said "get ready for Final Cut Pro X."